isonerinan/Python-Projects/IMDB Recommender/README.md

 - Find the export link at the bottom of the page
 - Right click and copy the link
 - Paste it in the User Preferences window of the program
+- The link should look like this: https://www.imdb.com/list/lsxxxxxxxxx/export

 ### Importing Your Lists
 ![image](https://github.com/isonerinan/Python-Projects/assets/38159563/bf5ede4b-c663-4c02-9b19-dcacde26e414)